Early Vox AC100 Amplifiers - the cathode biased AC80/100

 An early AC80/100 chassis.
 The green-topped transformers were produced by Woden for JMI.

 Above, the Westrex factory, 152 Coles Green Road, photographed in 1930.
 Picture from the britainfromabove website.

 Brown-fronted amps (ie. with brown grille cloth) were made for use with bass cabinets; and after August 1964, some black-fronted were produced, generally for use with guitar cabs.
-So far only one thin-edged black-fronted AC80/100 has come to light.
-However, the Beatles certainly had three, possibly four; the Rolling Stones had two; and it may be that other bands had them as well, though it is naturally difficult to tell from black and white photos.
+So far only one thin-edged AC80/100 with original black cloth has come to light.
+But it is clear that perhaps a dozen or more were issued in this way in the latter part of 1964.
+The Beatles had five (new ones issued for the winter tour of Britain, October 1964; the Rolling Stones had two; and it is likely that other bands had them as well, though it is naturally difficult to tell from black and white photos.